imor/mini-lsm/mini-lsm-book/src/05-compaction.md

 # Leveled Compaction

 <div class="warning">

-This is a legacy version of the Mini-LSM course and we will not maintain it anymore.
-We now have a better version of this course and this chapter is now part of:
+This is a legacy version of the Mini-LSM course and is no longer maintained.
+This chapter is now part of the updated course:

 - [Mini-LSM Week 2 Day 1: Compaction Implementation](./week2-01-compaction.md)
 - [Mini-LSM Week 2 Day 2: Simple Compaction Strategy](./week2-02-simple.md)